dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

   <img src="pictures/Uses View Context Map.png" width="500" >

   Fig 2.
 The proposed Context Map of quizzes-tutor, reflecting the considerations in this section.
 Each Bounded Context is highlighted in a different color.
+Anticorruption Layers are represented as small boxes with **ACL** notation.
 The color scheme is an attempt to map the Bounded Contexts with the bigger portion of each Subdomain they are a part of (explicit in **DD1.** in the [Decomposition View](module_view_decomposition.md)).
 Once again, keep in mind that the boundaries between Subdomains don't equate to neither the boundaries between Bounded Contexts, or the boundaries between modules.

   - **DD1.**
     - The **question** and **answer** modules should be a part of the same Bounded Context - **question+answer**.